Australian rules football in England: English involvement in the game's establishment in Australia

-Early efforts at introduction to England
+Early efforts to introduce the sport

 Between 1870 and World War I many overseas students studied medicine in Scotland, and some went down to England to play the Australian Rules teams in that country.

 A Lancashire paper from 1881 mentions a local initiative to introduce "Victorian Rules Football" to England as an alternative to rugby and Association football.

 In 1883, during a visit to Australia, English journalist and rugby player Richard Twopeny wrote of the game:

 A good football match in Melbourne is one of the sights of the world...
 The quality of the play... is much superior to anything the best English clubs can produce... there is much more 'style' about the play.

 In 1884 H C A Harrison then known as the "father of Australian Football" visited London where he proposed unifying Australian rules with Rugby under a set of hybrid rules and suggested that rugby clubs adopt some of the Victorian Rules.
 English football officials expressed their insult at the suggestion that they "abandon their rules to oblige an Antipodean game".

 Nevertheless when first proposing a football tour of Australia and New Zealand in March 1887, James Lillywhite, Alfred Shaw and Arthur Shrewsbury posited that the best way to ensure the success of the venture would be to play under the Australian rules where the sport was most popular.

 Australians studying at Edinburgh University and London University formed teams and competed in London in 1888.

 Spurred on by the upcoming English football team's tour of Australia, a scratch match between Edinburgh Australians and London Australians was planned to be held at Balham on 14 April 1888.
 However the match was postponed citing lack of player numbers and suitability of the venue.
 It was finally played on 26 May 1888 at Balham, London won 4 goals to 2.
 There was little interest in the match outside of the Australian expat community.
 However the game was poorly organised and the selected ground was so out of the way that most spectators failed to find it, proving to be lost opportunity to promote the game.
 A return match was played on the same ground on the 30th May resulting in a draw.
 The match drew considerable praise in UK newspapers such as the Times and the Scotsman.